katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

         loop: "{{ newhosts.results[0].devices }}"

-As with most Ansible modules, the default states of the Packet modules are idempotent, meaning the resources in your project will remain the same after re-runs of a playbook.
+As with most Assible modules, the default states of the Packet modules are idempotent, meaning the resources in your project will remain the same after re-runs of a playbook.
 Thus, we can keep the ``packet_sshkey`` module call in our playbook.
 If the public key is already in your Packet account, the call will have no effect.

 The second module call provisions 3 Packet Type 0 (specified using the 'plan' parameter) servers in the project identified via the 'project_id' parameter.
 The servers are all provisioned with CoreOS beta (the 'operating_system' parameter) and are customized with cloud-config user data passed to the 'user_data' parameter.

 The ``packet_device`` module has a ``wait_for_public_IPv`` that is used to specify the version of the IP address to wait for (valid values are ``4`` or ``6`` for IPv4 or IPv6).
-If specified, Ansible will wait until the GET API call for a device contains an Internet-routeable IP address of the specified version.
+If specified, Assible will wait until the GET API call for a device contains an Internet-routeable IP address of the specified version.
 When referring to an IP address of a created device in subsequent module calls, it's wise to use the ``wait_for_public_IPv`` parameter, or ``state: active`` in the packet_device module call.

 Run the playbook:

 .. code-block:: bash

-    $ ansible-playbook playbook_coreos.yml
+    $ assible-playbook playbook_coreos.yml

 Once the playbook quits, your new devices should be reachable via SSH.
 Try to connect to one and check if etcd has started properly: